dashpay/docs/docs/user/developers/integration.rst

 network attempts to lock the inputs of every valid transaction when it is broadcast to the network.
 Every secured transaction is included in a following block in accordance with standard blockchain principles.
+Transactions are typically locked by InstantSend within 3 seconds of being propagated to the network.

-InstantSend is enabled by the Masternode Network which comprises approximately 5,000 masternode servers.
+InstantSend is enabled by the Masternode Network which comprises several thousand masternode servers.
 These nodes are differentiated from standard nodes by having proven ownership of 1,000 Dash, making the network `highly resistant to Sybil attacks <https://en.wikipedia.org/wiki/Sybil_attack>`__.
-Masternodes form `Long-Living Masternode Quorums (LLMQs) <https://github.com/dashpay/dips/blob/master/dip-0006.md>`__, which are responsible for providing near-instant certainty to the transaction participants that the transaction inputs cannot be respent, and that the transaction will be included in a following block instead of a conflicting transaction.
+Masternodes form `Long-Living Masternode Quorums (LLMQs) <https://github.com/dashpay/dips/blob/master/dip-0006.md>`__, which are responsible for providing near-instant certainty to the transaction participants that the transaction inputs cannot be re-spent, and that the transaction will be included in a following block instead of a conflicting transaction.

-This concept works as an extension to Nakamoto Consensus.
-InstantSend enables transacted funds to be immediately and securely respent by the recipient, even before the transaction is included in a block.
+This concept works as an extension to Nakamoto Consensus to provide additional security.
+InstantSend enables transacted funds to be immediately and securely re-spent by the recipient, even before the transaction is included in a block.

 Receiving InstantSend Transactions